loopwerk/loopwerk.io/content/articles/2025-08-28-django-views.md

 It’s a great guide that shows how common CBV patterns can be implemented more explicitly and often more concisely with functions.
 I highly recommend reading it.

 However, I take a slightly different approach in my own projects: I only use the base `View` class.
-I avoid function-based views and the complex generic CBVs.
+I avoid both function-based views *and* the complex generic class-based views.
 This gives me what I consider the perfect middle ground.
 It provides a clean way to organize code by request method (get, post, put, etc.) and automatically handles `405 Method Not Allowed` responses for you.

 So, instead of a function-based view with a big `if` block: